Ekaterina Rybolovleva: Investments

+AS Monaco

+On 28 February 2023, Ekaterina Rybolovleva was elected AS Monaco’s vice-president.
+She replaced Oleg Petrov, who had been in the office since 2019.
+Rybolovleva has been a member of the ASM Board of Directors since 2011.
+Her husband Juan Sartori is currently also a board member, and vice president of AS Monaco Football Club, since 2021.

 Personal life

-Rybolovleva married Uruguayan businessman and politician Juan Sartori on October 21, 2015, in a private ceremony in Skorpios, one day after her parents announced that they had reached a settlement in their 7-year divorce battle.
+Rybolovleva married Uruguayan businessman and politician Juan Sartori on 21 October 2015, in a private ceremony in Skorpios, one day after her parents announced that they had reached a settlement in their 7-year divorce battle.
 The wedding was only the second one on the island since that of Aristotle Onassis and Jacqueline Kennedy in 1968.
-Rybolovleva met Sartori in Lausanne, while he was studying at HEC Lausanne.
+Rybolovleva met Sartori at one of her birthday parties in Greece.

-The couple has two children together and live in Uruguay, where Sartori is currently a Senator.
+The couple have two children.
+They reside in Uruguay, where Sartori was recently a Senator.
 In 2019, Sartori was a candidate for the National Party's primaries for the 2019 Uruguayan presidential election and obtained 20% of the votes.
 Rybolovleva supported him during his campaign trail.
 During the presidential election, Sartori and Rybolovleva visited an animal shelter and adopted a two-month-old puppy, Esperanza.

-Sartori is one of the major shareholders of EFL Championship football team Sunderland AFC.
+Sartori is one of the major shareholders of Premier League football team Sunderland AFC.